6. Blast the results

 text: Nothing was committed.

-Now let’s add one last slack message for a successful run with a brand new file commit.
+Now let’s add one last Slack message for a successful run with a brand new file commit.

 - name: Slack Notification on no new commits